ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 *  Support for both very low bitrates (down to 100 Kbps) and very high bitrates (up to 199.5 Gbps)
-*  Graceful handling of network elements that might only recognize one version.
+*  Graceful handling of SCONE Network elements that might only recognize one version.

 ## Providing Opportunities to Apply Throughput Advice Signals {#extra-packets}

-Endpoints that wish to offer network elements the option to add throughput advice signals can send SCONE packets at any time.
+Endpoints that wish to offer SCONE Network elements the option to add throughput advice signals can send SCONE packets at any time.
 This is a decision that a sender makes when constructing datagrams.